sheilashanmugan/funcParcelSexDiff/index.md

 ### Atlas Generation and Network Parcellation
 1. Sample selection, atlas generation, and individual network parcellation.

-    > These steps were completed as part of prior work (Cui et al., 2020) using scripts located here: https://github.com/ZaixuCui/pncSingleFuncParcel .
-Loading matrices for each of the 693 subjects used in this project can be found here: /cbica/projects/funcParcelSexDiff/data/Revision/SingleParcellation/SingleAtlas_Analysis/FinalAtlasLoading .
+    > These steps were completed as part of prior work (Cui et al., 2020) using scripts located at [https://github.com/ZaixuCui/pncSingleFuncParcel](https://github.com/ZaixuCui/pncSingleFuncParcel) <br>
+    Loading matrices for each of the 693 subjects used in this project can be found here: /cbica/projects/funcParcelSexDiff/data/Revision/SingleParcellation/SingleAtlas_Analysis/FinalAtlasLoading <br>
     The following steps use this preprocessed data.

 ### Multivariate Pattern Analysis
 1. Add [/matlabFunctions/Toolbox/Code_mvNMF_l21_ard_v3_release/](https://github.com/sheilashanmugan/funcParcelSexDiff/tree/gh-pages/matlabFunctions/Toolbox/Code_mvNMF_l21_ard_v3_release) to matlab path.